axel3rd/mpg-coach-bot/README.md

 *With efficiency coeff : Attacker = 1.2 ; Midfielder = 1.05 ; Defender = 1.025 ; Goalkeeper = 1 (Before v1.2, 1.2 for all lines).*

-This efficiency can be focused on recent days (8 by default) by enabling option `efficiency.recent.focus`.
+This efficiency is focused on recent days (8 by default), current season notation can be used by disabling option `efficiency.recent.focus`.

 ## Usage